Hyderabadi Veg Biryani

 Pro Tips

-- 💡Tip 1: Always soak basmati rice for fluffier, non-sticky grains.
+- 💡Tip 1: Use aged basmati rice for best texture and aroma.

-- 💡Tip 2: Layer rice and vegetables without stirring for authentic dum flavor.
+- 💡Tip 2: Layer biryani with fried onions and saffron for authentic flavour.

 Storage & Serving

-Store leftover Veg Biryani in an airtight container in the refrigerator for up to 2 days.
-Reheat gently on a tawa or in the microwave, sprinkling a little water to retain moisture.
+Store leftovers in an airtight container in the refrigerator for up to 2 days.
+Reheat gently in a tawa or microwave, adding a splash of water to retain moisture.

 Best served: Lunch